 Parent-Child Garden is an opportunity for families to join together in the soothing environment of a Waldorf early childhood classroom to explore the rewarding and challenging task of raising young children.
 The weekly, teacher-led classes for babies, toddlers and pre-nursery children with a parent or caregiver are offered in eight-week sessions in the fall, winter and spring.

 Parent Child Garden Age Groups

 The classes are specially designed for each developmental stage, from four month old babies to two- and three-year olds, and are nurturing for both parent and child.
 During each class there is time for movement, free exploration, singing and games, beginning with lullabies for newborns and moving onto interactive games as the children grow.
 A brief observation period gives parents the chance to practice bringing quiet awareness to their children’s ever-growing capacities, fostering appreciation and bonding.
 Each class also includes time for sharing.

-- for babies ages four months to one year
+- for babies up to one year old with a caregiver

 - for one- to two-years-olds with a caregiver